cfortuner/promptable/apps/docs/docs/modules/chains.md

 More chains are coming soon!
 Keep an eye on this library for updates.
 Here are some you can expect to see very shortly:

-- `MemoryLLMChain` - A chain combines an `LLMChain` with memory.
-This enables easily building custom chatbots for example.
 - `QaLLMChain` - A chain that combines an `LLMChain` with embeddings.
 This enables QA applications over documents.
 - `SummaryChain` - A chain that combines an `LLMChain` with a summary prompt for summarization purposes.